chellman/base_meta/README.md

 Usage
 -----
-After installing the module, any node Create/Edit form received additional topmost vertical tab named 'Base meta tags, page title' - click in checkbox named 'Define tags for page of this node' and fill opened fields as you need.
+After installing the module, any node Create/Edit form received additional topmost vertical tab named 'Page title and meta tags' - click in checkbox named 'Define tags for page of this node' and fill opened fields as you need.

 License